sgorgun/hash-table-task-python/README.md

 <br>

-Please use a template for the implementation (`tasks/hash_table.py`).
+Please use the template `tasks/hash_table.py` for the implementation.

 ### Exercise 2: Find two numbers that add up to a given target

-Given an array of integers `values` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+Given an array of integers `values` and an integer `target`, return *indices of the two numbers so that they add up to `target`*.

-You may assume that each input would have **exactly one solution**, and you may not use the same element twice.
+Assume that each input will have **exactly one solution** and you may not use the same element twice.

 You can return the answer in any order.